muiku/muiku.github.com/_posts/2012-01-29-hello-and-welcome.md

 ---
 layout: post
-title: Hello and welcome to Muiku blog!
+title: "Hello and welcome to Muiku blog!"
-description: Introductory post.
-How Muiku blog was created and why to start following it.
+description: "Introductory post.
+How Muiku blog was created and why to start following it."
 author: Kim
-tags:
-- web related
 ---

 This is [Muiku Oy](http://www.muiku.com)'s official blog.
 I crafted this blog up when experimenting with [Jekyll](https://github.com/mojombo/jekyll) and [initializr-template](http://verekia.com/initializr/responsive-template).
 Jekyll offers nice way to separate posts from the layout and other content.
 The possibility to derive layouts from other layouts was also something I felt in love (and of course Jekyll was suitably geeky).
 In addition I was decided that I want to host our blog in GitHub pages, which also has Jekyll support.